ru-in-1/djmax-random-selector-v/README.md

 ## Extension of this folk

-Trying to add in-game language settings for random selection.
+Trying to add in-game language settings for random selection.\n
 Supported: ja_JP(日本語)

 ## Introduction